how to prepare resume for freshers

 Examples of effective resume headings

-A good resume heading and summary for fresher, helps to build a positive impression of the candidate and increases your chances of getting your resume profile noticed by the recruiter.
+A good resume heading and summary for freshers helps to build a positive impression of the candidate and increases your chances of getting your resume profile noticed by the recruiter.
 Here are some examples that may help one write a resume title for freshers.

 • Dynamic and Motivated Graduate in Electrical Engineering Seeking Entry-Level Job Position